Acetic acid: Methanol carbonylation

 Most acetic acid is produced by methanol carbonylation.
 In this process, methanol and carbon monoxide react to produce acetic acid according to the equation:

 The process involves iodomethane as an intermediate, and occurs in three steps.
-A catalyst, metal carbonyl, is needed for the carbonylation (step 2).
+A metal carbonyl catalyst is needed for the carbonylation (step 2).

 Two related processes exist for the carbonylation of methanol: the rhodium-catalyzed Monsanto process, and the iridium-catalyzed Cativa process.
-The latter process is greener and more efficient and has largely supplanted the former process, often in the same production plants.
+The latter process is greener and more efficient and has largely supplanted the former process.
 Catalytic amounts of water are used in both processes, but the Cativa process requires less, so the water-gas shift reaction is suppressed, and fewer by-products are formed.

-By altering the process conditions, acetic anhydride may also be produced on the same plant using the rhodium catalysts.
+By altering the process conditions, acetic anhydride may also be produced in plants using rhodium catalysis.

 Acetaldehyde oxidation

 Prior to the commercialization of the Monsanto process, most acetic acid was produced by oxidation of acetaldehyde.
 This remains the second-most-important manufacturing method, although it is usually not competitive with the carbonylation of methanol.
 The acetaldehyde can be produced by hydration of acetylene.
 This was the dominant technology in the early 1900s.

 Light naphtha components are readily oxidized by oxygen or even air to give peroxides, which decompose to produce acetic acid according to the chemical equation, illustrated with butane:

 Such oxidations require metal catalyst, such as the naphthenate salts of manganese, cobalt, and chromium.

 The typical reaction is conducted at temperatures and pressures designed to be as hot as possible while still keeping the butane a liquid.
 Typical reaction conditions are 150 C and 55 atm.
 Side-products may also form, including butanone, ethyl acetate, formic acid, and propionic acid.
 These side-products are also commercially valuable, and the reaction conditions may be altered to produce more of them where needed.
 However, the separation of acetic acid from these by-products adds to the cost of the process.

-Under similar conditions and using similar catalysts as are used for butane oxidation, the oxygen in air to produce acetic acid can oxidize acetaldehyde.
+Similar conditions and catalysts are used for butane oxidation, the oxygen in air to produce acetic acid can oxidize acetaldehyde.

 Using modern catalysts, this reaction can have an acetic acid yield greater than 95%.
 The major side-products are ethyl acetate, formic acid, and formaldehyde, all of which have lower boiling points than acetic acid and are readily separated by distillation.